 Healthy pumpkin granola with millet, golden raisins, and pumpkin seeds.
-Sweetened with maple syrup and a touch of raw sugar, this granola has a delicious crunch the whole family will love.
+Sweetened with maple syrup and a touch of raw sugar, this easy vegan granola recipe has a delicious crunch the whole family will love.

 This healthy pumpkin granola has just 9 ingredients: